polkadot-fellows/xcm-format/README.md

 In addition, a third "composite" message passing system is named as **HRelayMessageParachain** *Horizontal Relay-routed Message Passing*.
 It is implemented through utilising the two routing meta-messages of XMP (`RelayMessageParachain` and `ParachainRelayMessage`) so that parachains may send messages between each other before XCMP is finalised.
 This relies on the Relay-chain storing and relaying the messages and as such is not scalable.
 Parathreads may not receive such messages since queues could grow indefinitely.

-### XCM is for Message Passing between all kinds of Consensus System
+### XCM Communication Model

+XCM is designed around three 'A's:

+- *Asynchronous*: XCM messages in now way assume that the sender will be blocking on its completion.
+- *Absolute*: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
+- *Asymmetric*: XCM messages do not have results.
+Any results must be separately communicated to the sender with an additional message.
+- *Agnostic*: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.

+The fact that XCM gives these *Absolute* guarantees allows it to be practically *Asymmetric* whereas other non-Absloute protocols would find this difficult.

-In addition to messages between parachain(s) and/or the Relay-chain, XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
+Being *Agnostic* means that XCM is not simply for messages between parachain(s) and/or the Relay-chain, but rather that XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
 Using XCM, all of the above may communicate with, or through, each other.

 E.g. It is entirely conceivable that, using XCM, a smart contract, hosted on a Polkadot parachain, may transfer a non-fungible asset it owns through Polkadot to an Ethereum-mainnet bridge located on another parachain, into an account controlled on the Ethereum mainnet by registering the transfer of ownership on a third, specialised Substrate NFA chain hosted on a Kusama parachain via a Polkadot-Kusama bridge.

 ## Definitions

 - *Consensus System* A chain, contract or other global, encapsulated, state machine singleton.
 It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.
+May be specified by a `MultiLocation` value (though not all such values identify a *Consensus System*).
+Examples include *The Polkadot Relay chain*, *The XDAI Ethereum PoA chain*, *The Ethereum Tether smart contract*.
-- *Location* A consensus system, or an addressable account or datastructure that exists therein.
-Examples include an account on the Relay-chain, an account on a parachain, a parachain, an account managed by a smart-contract in a parachain.
+- *Location* A *Consensus System*, or an addressable account or datastructure that exists therein.
+Examples include the Treasury account on the Polkadot Relay-chain, the primary Web3 Foundation account on the Edgeware parachain, the Edgeware parachain itself, the Web3 Foundation's Ethereum multisig wallet account.
 Specified by a `MultiLocation`.
-- *Sovereign Account* An account controlled by a particular consensus system, within some other consensus system.
+- *Sovereign Account* An account controlled by a particular *Consensus System*, within some other *Consensus System*.
+There may be many such accounts or just one.
+If many, then this assumes and identifies a unique *primary* account.
 - *Holding Account* A transient notional "account" in which assets inherent in a message are temporarily held.
-See e.g. `DEP`.
 - *Reserve Location* The *Consensus System* which acts as the reserve for a particular assets on a particular (derivative) *Consensus System*.
-The reserve Consensus System is always known by the derivative.
+The reserve *Consensus System* is always known by the derivative.
 It will have a *Sovereign Account* for the derivative which contains full collateral for the derivative assets.
-- *Origin* The consensus system from which a given message has been (directly and immediately) delivered.
+- *Origin* The *Consensus System* from which a given message has been (directly and immediately) delivered.
 This is always queryable by the receiving code using the message-passing protocol.
 Specified as a `MultiLocation`.
-- *Recipient* The consensus system to which a given message has been delivered.
+- *Recipient* The *Consensus System* to which a given message has been delivered.
 Specified as a `MultiLocation`.
 - *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
 Imagine the teleporter from *Star Trek*.
 The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
 Neither place acts as a reserve or derivative for the other.
 Though the nature of the tokens may be different, neither place is more canonical than the other.
-This is only possible if there is a bilateral trust relationship between them.
+This is only possible if there is a bilateral trust relationship both of the STF and the validity/finality/availability between them.
 - *Transfer* The movement of funds from one controlling authority to another.
 This is within the same chain or overall asset-ownership environment and at the same abstraction level.

 ## Basic Top-level Format

 All data is SCALE encoded.
-We name the top-level XCM datatype `Xcm`.
+We name the top-level XCM datatype `XcmPacket`.
+Generally, this is defined thus:

 - `magic: [u8; 2] = 0xff00`: Prefix identifier.
+- `version: Compact<u32>`: Version of XCM; only zero supported currently.
+- `message: Xcm`: The message; opaque unless version is known and well-defined.

+### Xcm Version 0

+The first version of Xcm, 0, is defined properly thus:

+- `magic: [u8; 2] = 0xff00`: Prefix identifier.
 - `version: Compact<u32> = 0u32`: Version of XCM; only zero supported currently.
+- `message: Xcm`

+The message, which amounts to the "important part" is simply named `Xcm`.
+It is defined thus:

-- `type: Compact<u32>`: Message type.
+- `type: u8`: Message type.
 - `payload`: Message parameters.

-For version 0, message `type` must be one of:
+Where message `type` must be one of:

 - `0`: `WithdrawAsset`
 - `1`: `ReserveAssetTransfer`